Ella Sekatau: Federal recognition

 In 1880, Rhode Island detribalized the Narragansett people.
 In 1978, their first steps towards federal recognition began.
-In that year, a lawsuit ruled was settled out of court, in favor of the Narragansett.
+In that year, a lawsuit was settled out of court, in favor of the Narragansett.
 As a part of the agreement with the federal government, one thousand eight hundred acres of land were returned, supporting the Narragansett's contention that Rhode Island had acted illegally in buying their reserved land because the action violated the Nonintercourse Act of 1790 that requires the federal government to supervise or approve the disposing of tribal land.
 Following this ruling, in 1983, almost one hundred years following their detribalization, the Narragansett regained federal recognition, backed by copious documentation Sekatau was instrumental in preparing.